b6m/VoiceRegionAbuse/README.md

   [II] Copy Message Link
-  [III] Message Link Should Look Like This If You Did It Right [IIII] 'https://discord.com/channels/@me/GROUP_ID/MESSAGE_ID' [IIIII] Of Course It Won't Say The Same, It Should Be Replaced With Numbers [IIIIII] Copy The GROUP_ID Which Should Be Replaced With Numbers
+  [III] Message Link Should Look Like This If You Did It Right [IIII] 'https://discord.com/channels/@me/GROUP_ID/MESSAGE_ID' [IIIII] Of Course It Wont Say The Same, It Should Be Replaced With Numbers [IIIIII] Copy The GROUP_ID Which Should Be Replaced With Numbers
 ```